Hyoekki/Hyoekki/README.md

 - **Understanding C Standard Library**: Gaining a strong understanding of how and why common C library functions work, preparing me to implement custom solutions in future projects.
 - **Error Handling**: Learning to handle edge cases and errors gracefully to ensure robust function performance.

+---

 ### 🌱 My Coding Journey
-I’m passionate about learning, problem-solving, and contributing to open-source projects.
+I’m passionate about learning and problem-solving.
 I'm especially interested in low-level programming and computer science fundamentals.
 Here's a snapshot of my coding journey so far:
 - Started my programming adventure at Hive Helsinki, part of the 42 Network, where I’m immersed in a peer-to-peer, project-based learning environment.
 - Tackling foundational projects like **libft**, which has strengthened my understanding of C programming and memory management.
 - Constantly learning new concepts and improving through hands-on projects and collaboration with fellow students.